opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ### DatastoreApi

-#### JSON Schema

-In Blindata's Data Store API Mapping, additional properties are structured with the field name as the key and its corresponding value as the stored data.
-This approach ensures that each property in the mapping table accurately represents the association between schema annotations and physical entity fields within the system.

 ##### Physical Entity

 This section describes the mapping of schema annotations to physical entity properties within the system.
 Physical entities represent the main data structures, such as tables or views, in the data store.
-Physical entities can be find in "schema.content" in case of single entity "schema.content.entities" in case of multiple entities.
+Physical entities are mappen from "schema.content" in case of single entity "schema.content.entities" in case of multiple entities.

 | Schema Annotation      | Physical Entity Property | Description                                                         | Mandatory |